FNSL1996/PEP_FEniCS/README.md

 ### Thick-walled hollow cylinder loading test

-In this benchmarks, an elasto-plastic hollow cylinder, confined in the axial direction, is subjected to an internal pressure *t*.
+In this benchmark, an elasto-plastic hollow cylinder, confined in the axial direction, is subjected to an internal pressure *t*.
 As the pressure increases, plastic strain starts to propagate from the inner to the external surface.
 Analytical solutions, for every internal pressure, are known for:

 - Plastic zone depth
 - Tangential stress